HaikuTeam/animator/QA.md

 Trouble Spot: Duplicating/Opening Projects

-I can open a duplicated project and the default Sketch file and its references have been renamed I can open a duplicated project and the default Adobe Illustrator file and its references have been renamed I can open an existing project 5 times (navigating back and forth from editor to dashboard) I can open a new project 5 times (navigating back and forth from editor to dashboard)
+I can open a duplicated project and everything syncs correctly from the copied (but not renamed) files I can open an existing project 5 times (navigating back and forth from editor to dashboard) I can open a new project 5 times (navigating back and forth from editor to dashboard)